-On the end of the street where the Christian part of Erbil starts, and the Muslim part begins – you’ll notice that each side tries to out-do each other by building bigger statues for their icons.
-I’ll take your Muhammad and raise you a Virgin Mary!
-Imagine the Run DMC; “that’s the way it is” in a religious form.
+On the end of the street where the Christian part of Erbil starts, and the Muslim part begins – you’ll notice that each side tries to out-do each other by building bigger statues for their respected religions.
 I stayed in the area of Ainkawa and I endorse staying there!

 The owner of my hotel proudly told me that seeing so we lived in the Christian part – that we could go out for drinks.
 I asked him on our bromantic cinema date earlier on, why he swapped Islam for Christianity, expecting a profound and enlightened answer.
 His reply was; “because we can fuck and drink,” well – 10 points for honesty!